Dams, Dinosaurs and a Dump

 The signage explains how this section of forest has been “disturbed” – meaning culled and logged in the not-too-distant past.
 So now we’re to enjoy the succession taking place with grasses and shrubs that provide habitat and food for wildlife.
 It also skirts the eastern edge of the park’s property, meaning it takes you along fences along back yards.

 Which is fine; I just don’t want you to be surprised.
-After all, we’re in Windsor, not Norfolk.
+After all, we’re in Windsor, not Salisbury.

 Black square blaze, .9 miles